callum-hart/immutable-styles/docs/features.md

 )
 ```

+### Server-Side

-If Immutable Styles were compiled server-side - and of course architecture permitting - additional features such as: conditional styles based on experiments, styles specific to locale, and even styles based on different component versioning would be possible.
+Compiling Immutable Styles server-side (and of course architecture permitting) would enable more features such as:

+- Styles based on experiments
+- Styles specific to locale
+- Styles specific to platform